-The Audi Q5 is adapting to the fast-changing digital landscape by venturing into new technological territory – the successful midsize SUV has been extensively updated inside and out.
+The Audi Q5 is adapting to the fast-changing digital landscape by venturing into the new technological territory – the successful midsize SUV has been extensively updated inside and out.

-Highlights include the latest Audi touch-screen MMI Touch control in the cabin and new next generation digital OLED exterior lighting for top-tier versions, as a first in the automotive sector.
+Highlights include the latest Audi touch-screen MMI Touch control in the cabin and new next-generation digital OLED exterior lighting for top-tier versions, as a first in the automotive sector.

 The new-look Q5 is expected to arrive in the UK in the autumn.
 It will initially be available here with the familiar Sport, S line and Vorsprung specification options, and also in exclusive Edition 1 form for the first time.

 While the width and height of the midsize SUV remain as before at 1.89 metres and 1.66 metres respectively, it is now 19 millimetres longer at 4.8 metres, primarily due to its new, larger bumpers.

 Its octagonal Singleframe is shallower and appears wider than before, and the air intakes that flank it has grown in height and are now structured by trapezoidal insets.
 In S line, Edition 1 and top-tier Vorsprung models, it also has a honeycomb design.

 The upper sections of the LED headlamps, which replace the Xenon units as part of the entry-level Sport specification, feature a new signature for their daytime running lights, while in S line and Edition 1 models distinctively designed Matrix LED headlamps previously reserved for Vorsprung versions are now standard.

 In profile, the latest Q5 has a more streamlined look thanks largely to its redesigned sill insert, and the air is carried through to the rear with the help of a new chrome trim element running between the light clusters and a new diffuser insert finished in either Selenite silver, matt brushed aluminium or Titanium black depending on the model.